 The TSP is a retirement savings plan for federal employees.
 It is a defined contribution plan, similar to the 401(k) plans that many private employers offer their employees.
 The retirement income you receive from your TSP account will depend on how much you put into the account, plus any matching contributions and the earnings on your investments.

+TSP benefits differ depending on your retirement system (FERS, CSRS, or uniformed services).
 If you are covered by FERS, the TSP supplements your FERS annuity and Social Security benefits.
 For those covered by CSRS or in the uniformed services, the TSP supplements a CSRS annuity or military retired pay.